Looking inside ourselves and out at the world

 Frédérique David is originally from France.
 Ms David has been residing in Quebec for the past fifteen years and works as a freelance journalist.

-anthropology professor.
+Anthropology professor.

 This contributor has no description at this time.